bmcandr/lis-bootcamp/README.md

 This repository contains a collection of information intended to rapidly orient new members of NASA's Land Information System (LIS) team. <!--just team members or new users altogether?-->

+View the LIS Bootcamp as a rendered website here: <https://bmcandr.github.io/lis-bootcamp>

 ## Contents

 * [Overview of LIS](#overview-of-nasas-land-information-system)